 Releases and Assumption of Risk Forms in Concussion Management

-Using a well-written assumption of risk form or a release can highlight potential dangers of athletic participation, particularly in contact sports, and deter lawsuits.
+Using a well-written assumption of risk form or a release can highlight potential dangers of athletic participation, particularly in contact sports, and help deter lawsuits.

 Use Releases or Assumption of Risk Forms?